Shades for Migraine – Interview with Dr. Rick Godley

 What kind of information do you think the medical community still needs to know about migraine?

-Primary care providers, including midlevels and nurses, need to be more active in the management of migraine disease because there are not enough headache specialists for the number of sufferers (roughly 500 for 36 million people).
+Primary care providers, including midlevels and nurses, need to be more active in the management of migraine disease because there are not enough headache specialists for the number of people living with migraine (roughly 500 for 36 million people).

 The other challenge in the care of migraine is that, while we fight for more funding of migraine disease, we need to attract new scientists into the field of migraine research and nurture their early career.
 We have to prove to the medical community and the world that migraine disease is a very serious and important disease and that with the maturation of genetic screening and other treatments, we should see this complicated disease as an opportunity, not as a professional career quagmire.